kahootbird/100-days-of-code/log.md

 ### Day 18: Octobor 18, 2021
 Read up on passing parameters through node routes / experimented with listing items in coffee shot.

+### Day 19: Octobor 19, 2021
+Changed coffee project to mini message board, made new coffee site project for HTML only.
+Switched from pug to ejs.